ctboughter/AIMS/README.md

 The primary goal of AIMS is to identify discriminating factors between two distinct sets of immune molecules.
 Currently the software can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, and major histocompatibility complex (MHC) and MHC-like molecules.
 AIMS is a python package distributed in both a notebook and GUI format.
 Those wishing to use the notebooks just need to download this repository and the necessary packages identified in AIMS/app/install_packages.sh.
+There is further information regarding these notebooks in the "Jupyter Notebooks" section below.
 Those wishing to use the GUI, particularly those relatively new to programming, can follow the installation instructions below.
 Example data is provided in AIMS/app/ab_testData and AIMS/app/mhc_testData, and an example of an application of AIMS can be seen in this peer-reviewed article: https://elifesciences.org/articles/61393

 When publishing analysis from this software, please cite: